WorkplaceX/workplacex.github.io/install.md

 # Getting Started

 "Demo" application is a comprehensive example to get started with.
-The following two components need to be installed as prerequisite:
+The following two components have to be already installed as prerequisite:

 * .NET Core https://dotnet.microsoft.com/download (Version 2.1)
 * nodejs https://nodejs.org/en/ (LTS Version)